 Examining (4) a little more closely, the government’s spending on the job guarantee is interpreted as a fraction q of the ‘output gap’, here defined to be the difference between maximum possible output ρbL and actual output Y. Maximum possible output is the output that would be produced if all employment L could be located in sector b operating with productivity ρb.
 Due to the requirements of price stability, this level of output will not be tolerated by policymakers.
 To the extent that some employment is located in sector j, actual output will fall short of the maximum possible, resulting in the output gap ρbL – Y.

 The fraction q is constant under present assumptions.
 From (4),

-where wj is the exogenously given job guarantee wage, taken to define sector j productivity, and ϕ is the wage share in job guarantee spending, assumed for simplicity to be constant.
+where wj is the exogenously given job guarantee wage, taken to define sector j productivity, ϕ is the wage share in job guarantee spending, assumed for simplicity to be constant, and Lj is sector j employment.
 The logic underpinning (5) is explained in part 2 of a recent series on the job guarantee in the subsection on job guarantee spending.

 Substituting (3) and (4) into (2) gives the demand function:

 This says that j varies inversely with total income.
 In a steady state, j stabilizes:

 In general, the sectoral levels of output are endogenously determined proportions of total output:

 Expressions for Yb* and Yj* involving only parameters and exogenous variables can be obtained by substituting for j* and Y* in (10′) and (11′).
 These and other aspects of the steady state are outlined in the first section of an earlier post.

 The model in this simple form can be represented in terms of the familiar Keynesian cross diagram, as explained in part 2 of the job guarantee series linked to above.